fesor/SymfonyValidatorExtras/README.md

 ### Null Safety

 By default all constraint (except `null`) shortcuts expands with `NotNull` constraint.
-If `null` is acceptable value for you, you can just add question mark at the end of shortcut.
+If `null` is acceptable value for you, you can just add question mark at the beginning of shortcut.
 So this rules will be equivalent:

 ```
 $rules = new Json([